uilicious/docs-v1.uilicious.com/scripting/sample.md

 # Generate sample data
 The SAMPLE commands allow you to create sample details for your test scripts.
 Most of the SAMPLE commands that will be introduced will rely on the [ChanceJS](https://chancejs.com/) library.

-When using each of these SAMPLE commands, the commands allow you to input a token attribute.
+Each of these SAMPLE commands allows you to input a token attribute.
 The usage of this token is to ensure that throughout your test script, you are able to generate the same random value and reuse this value accordingly.

 ```javascript
 // Example